TheRoddyWMS/BatchEuphoria/README.md

 # Change Logs

 * 0.2.0
-  - major: CommandI classes to model commands and code
+  - major: `CommandI` classes to model commands and code
-  - minor: ApptainerCommmandBuilder to create a wrapping command to run code in containers
+  - minor: `ApptainerCommmandBuilder` to create a wrapping command to run code in containers
-    * Submission as container works for LSF and SLURM, probably also PBS and SGE.
-It won't work for REST-based submission to LSF though.
+    * Submission as container works for LSF and SLURM.
+PBS and SGE might work, but were not tested.
+It won't work for REST-based submission to LSF, though.
   - patch: Library updates
   - patch: Fix `--propagate=none` for SLURM to `--propagate=NONE`
+  - patch: `AnyEscapableString` hierarchy.
+This should be migrated into the RoddyToolLib.

 * 0.1.4
   - patch: Changed the conversion of EpochSeconds to ZonedDateTime for the value "0".